offbeatwp/local-seo/README.md

 - The company name.
 - The company address.
 - The company opening time.
-- The currency the company uses
+- The currency the company uses.